 Serious question: Do you know who your friends are?
 What makes your friends your friends in life or on Facebook

-Last night I sat on the couch at my home with an old friend.
-She is going through a hard time in her life, the same thing I went through three years ago.
-Fittingly, it was this friend who stood by me as I went through my hard time and now I was doing the same for her.
-She cried, but not because it was sad; because the more we talked, the more we realized how similar we are, how much our beliefs and values align.
-The emotional intensity of it all was so overwhelming that we both ended up in tears.
+Last night I sat on the couch with an old friend.
+She is going through a hard time in her life for her husband was killed in Afganistan 2 yrs ago.
+Fittingly, it was this friend and her husband who stood by me as I went through my hard time and now I was doing the same for her.
+She cried, but not because it was sad The emotional intensity of it all was so overwhelming that she ended up in tears.
 During this time the Movie Notting Hill playing in the backround.

 The experience was jarring for me.
 Not because I minded crying or sharing that kind of experience with a friend.
 It was jarring because sitting there and feeling what a close friendship is, I realized that a lot of people that I call “good friends” aren’t really good friends at all.
 I realized how readily I use terms like “good friend” or “close friend” with people I’ll never have this kind of experience with.